libgdx/libgdx.github.io/wiki/extensions/gdx-freetype.md

 #### HTML5

 gdx-freetype is not compatible with HTML5.
 However, you may use the [gdx-freetype-gwt](https://github.com/intrigus/gdx-freetype-gwt) library by Intrigus to enable HTML5 functionality.
-Version 1.9.10.1 remains compatible with never versions of libGDX, including 1.10.0.
+Version 1.9.10.1 remains compatible with newer versions of libGDX, including 1.10.0.

 ### How to use gdx-freetype in code